Students interested in college athletics face added responsibility and obligations during the college search and application process.

 A Boston native and a career educator, Tom has been helping students navigate the college search process for over twelve years with a special interest in the area of athletic recruitment.
 He has guided students through the recruitment process within all levels of intercollegiate and post-graduate play for a variety of sports.
 Tom has also coordinated panel discussions on the topic and regularly attends symposia focused on the role of athletics in college admission.
 In addition, Tom has extensive coaching experience at the varsity and middle school levels of American football, basketball, and lacrosse and has played American football, lacrosse, and collegiate rugby.

 Tom is a magna cum laude graduate of Bowdoin College (Classics & English) and holds a Master’s degree from Dartmouth College.
 Since 1983, Tom has been a secondary school teacher and administrator where he has held various positions, including Director of Admission, Foreign Language Department Chair, and Associate Director of College Counseling.
 Currently he serves as the Director of College Guidance and as a Latin teacher at a local independent school.
-Tom is a member of the New England Association for College Admission Counseling (NEACAC) where he serves on the Current Trends Committee.
+Tom is a member of the New England Association for College Admission Counseling (NEACAC) where he served on and chaired the Current Trends subcommittee.
 In addition, Tom is a member of the National Association for College Admission Counseling (NACAC), the Boston Independent School College Counselors Association (BISCCA) and the Association of College Counselors in Independent Schools (ACCIS).